 User Score

-In 1910, the last year of Leo Tolstoy's life, his disciples, led by Vladimir Chertkov, manoeuvre against his wife, Sofya, for control over Tolstoy's works after his death.
-The main setting is the Tolstoy country estate of Yasnaya Polyana.
-Tolstoy and Sofya have had a long, passionate marriage, but his spiritual ideals and asceticism (he is opposed, for example, to private property) are at odds with her more aristocratic and conventionally religious views.
+In 1910, the final year of Leo Tolstoy’s life, his loyal disciples, led by Vladimir Chertkov, engage in a strategic battle against his wife, Sofya, striving for control over Tolstoy’s literary legacy after his passing.
+The story unfolds at the enchanting Tolstoy estate in Yasnaya Polyana, where the dynamic between Tolstoy and Sofya, shaped by a long and intense marriage, reveals the deeper conflicts between his spiritual philosophies and her aristocratic, traditional beliefs.